Persistent, Bioaccumulative, and Toxic (PBT) Chemicals under TSCA Section 6(h)

 neurological, and immunological effects, general

-EPA is proposing to prohibit the manufacture (including import), processing, and distribution in commerce of DecaBDE, and products containing DecaBDE, for all uses, except for the following:
+EPA prohibited the manufacture (including import), processing, and distribution in commerce of decaBDE, and products containing decaBDE, for all uses, except for the following:

 Phenol, isopropylated phosphate (3:1)

 PIP (3:1) is used as a plasticizer, a flame retardant, an anti-wear additive, or an anti-compressibility additive in hydraulic fluid, lubricating oils, lubricants and greases, various industrial coatings, adhesives, sealants, and plastic articles.
 As a chemical that can perform several functions simultaneously, sometimes under extreme conditions, it has several distinctive applications.
 Learn more about PIP (3:1) uses.